WenTXuL/MultiUnet/readme.md

 #### Finetuning
-1. Change the database path in the config.py file.
+1. Change the database path in the config.py file (Database_config).
 Set the contained modalities for each database.
 Set the training size and total size of the databases.
 (In our work, we put all the samples in one folder.
 As a quick setting, We sorted the images with the file name and split training and testing databases depending on this order. i.e., use the first m images for training; m is the training size)  (When adding a new database, make sure that you add the database path. containing modalities, training size and total size. )
 2. Change training setting in the Finetune_config class of the config.py (e.g. epoch,lr)
 3. Run the train_finetune.py file with the command line